AtzoriMarco/OF2025_Erlangen/Notes.md

 ## Step 1: example with post processing

-Our second tutorial, the classic "pitzDaily":
+Our second tutorial, the also classic "pitzDaily".
+It is inspired by [Pitz & Daily, 1983](https://doi.org/10.2514/3.8290).

-* copy and run, with the script provided:
+* Copy and run, using the script already provided in the tutorial:

 ```
 cp -r /opt/openfoam13/tutorials/incompressibleFluid/pitzDaily .
 ./Allrun
 ```

-2. we can try to extend the post processing to extract more informations.
+* We can try to extend the post processing to extract more informations.
 Let's check the tutorials folder for incompressible flows, and see examples of other available functions:

 ```
 tut